 “In a world where more maps are being made than ever before, cartography doesn’t need reinvention; it needs understanding!”

 We inhabit and work in a world with blurred disciplinary boundaries and where technologies allow us all to ‘wear other hats’—whether we understand what we are doing, or not!
 Are we becoming ever more jacks of all trades, but masters of nothing?
 Possibly, but as there are also two-sides to every situation, this also enables new and innovative approaches.
 That said, the transistion to new fields is not without problems.

 There is an assumption that the transition (knowledge and skills required) is not that great.
-For example, the GIS field tends to have a narrow and clichéd view that graphic designers simply make things look nice, in some intuitive and untrained way.
-That is so far from the truth!
+For example, the GIS field tends to have a narrow and clichéd view that graphic designers simply make things look nice, in some intuitive and untrained way—style over substance.
 Equally, unfortunately, some cartographers also assume they can carry out all types of design work, covering communication or environmental design.
-Some are, of course, but the examples of this are relatively few and far between.
+Some are more than able, of course, but the examples of this are relatively few and far between.
 This is evident in both the worlds of print and screen design, and further examples our broader range of practice these days, often in fields we have little or no real understanding or experience in.
 The tools of creation are advanced enough and accessible enough to let anyone create anything these days.

 This issue infects academia as much as professional practice.
 A recent academic paper I read considered the redesign, and creation of, new cartographic pictograms only to demonstrate how badly designed and artworked their new symbols were (IMHO), rendering the study somewhat meaningless.
 Why not carry out the study working with a professional graphic designer?!